mateoneira/netrust/README.md

 * adjacency list representation: memory requirement $O(V+E)$

 ## Elementary graph algorithms
+* **BFS**: creates a bfs tree where nodes contain the parent of every node and the distance to the source
+* **DFS**: creates a dfs forest formed of predecesor subgraphs where nodes contain a discovered and finished time.
 * Kruskal minimum spanning tree
 * Dijkstra's single-source shortest path